Benonki/Car-rental-app/README.md

 # Car Rental App

 A car rental app built with TypeScript and React, allowing users to easily browse, book, and manage car rentals.
-The backend is developed using Spring Boot, with data persisted in a MongoDB database.
+The backend is developed using Spring Boot, with data persisted in a PostgreSQL database.

 Spring Boot Backend: <a href="https://github.com/KacperMichalak2002/Car-Rental-Backend"> Car-Rental-Backend </a>